kiyunkim/Weekly-Countdown/README.md

 # Countdown
-Simple countdown that counts down to the top of the selected hour, on a selected (next) weekday.
+Simple countdown that counts down to a time on a selected (next) weekday.

-## Use Case:
+## Use Case

 Promotion or offer that expires/'resets' every week.